onc-healthit/reference-ccda-validator/README.md

 Server Configuration

     1. Place a copy of referenceccdaservice.xml in $CATALINA_BASE/conf/[enginename]/[hostname]/.
 Note: You will likely be using the "Catalina" engine and the default host for Tomcat is "localhost".
 For example, ~/apache-tomcat-7.0.57/conf/Catalina/localhost
+    At this point, your directory structure should contain at least the following:
+    -tomcat
+    --conf
+    ---Catalina
+    ----localhost
+    ----referenceccdaservice.xml
+    --webapps
+    ---referenceccdaservice.war

     2. Edit the referenceccdaservice.xml key values to point to the locations configured in the previous steps and setup other values.
-For example;
+For example:
             <Context reloadable="true">
                 <Parameter name="vocabulary.localCodeRepositoryDir" value="path/to/your/code_repository" override="true"/>
                 <Parameter name="vocabulary.localValueSetRepositoryDir" value="path/to/your/valueset_repository" override="true"/>